India Completes One Billion Vaccinations Against COVID-19 - UrduPoint

 India Completes One Billion Vaccinations Against COVID-19

-Prime Minister Narendra Modi, who reached a government hospital in New Delhi as India approached the one billion vaccination figure, met with healthcare workers and security staff at the hospital to mark the occasion.
+Prime Minister Narendra Modi, who reached a government hospital in New Delhi as India approached the one billion vaccination figure, joyfully mingled with healthcare workers and security staff at the hospital to mark the occasion.

+India and China are the only two countries to have undertaken such a gigantic preventive drive against Coronavirus infections.

 "We are witnessing the triumph of Indian science, enterprise and the collective spirit of Indians," Modi said later.
 "India scripts history."

-The World Health Organisation (WHO) congratulated India on reaching the milestone.
+The World Health Organization (WHO) congratulated India on reaching the milestone.
 So did the United Nations Children's Fund (UNICEF), which is the main partner in COVAX, global vaccine-sharing platform.

 India started vaccinations in the middle of January this year.